LBNL-UCB-STI/beam/docs/grafana.rst

 *

-    The `Iteration view <http://localhost:3003/d/5oUysNJWz/beam-simulation-iteration-view>`_ shows the output of a single iteration within BEAM and plots metrics on an hourly time scale, this is useful for seeing granular dynamics like the use of charging infrastructure over time.
+    The `Iteration view <http://localhost:3003/d/5oUysNJWz/beam-simulation-iteration-view>`_ shows the output of a single iteration within BEAM and plots metrics on an hourly queueStartTime scale, this is useful for seeing granular dynamics like the use of charging infrastructure over queueStartTime.

 *

-    In both of the previous views, only one BEAM run may be viewed at a time but there are also `Global view comparison <http://localhost:3003/d/KuiPBbBWz/beam-simulation-global-view-comparison>`_
+    In both of the previous views, only one BEAM run may be viewed at a queueStartTime but there are also `Global view comparison <http://localhost:3003/d/KuiPBbBWz/beam-simulation-global-view-comparison>`_
     and `Iteration view comparison <http://localhost:3003/d/66mrcxfWz/beam-simulation-iteration-view-comparison>`_
-    which allow you to view two BEAM runs at the same time or one BEAM run but with different iterations.
+    which allow you to view two BEAM runs at the same queueStartTime or one BEAM run but with different iterations.

 *
     The `Iteration MAP view <http://localhost:3003/d/otUGbMyZk/beam-simulation-iteration-map-view>`_ allows you to see various BEAM metrics